broozar/installDesktopFreeBSD/README.md

 ## Differences to previous versions
 Unlike the old installDesktop.sh, DarkMate will not give you any choice in the Desktop Environment you are going to install, and rather focus on giving you a single, streamlined desktop experience using MATE and custom theming.

+The -u startup parameter now forces freebsd-update rather than disabling it.

 ## Screenshots

+Clean desktop:
 ![PIC Desktop](Screenshots/dm12-desktop.png)

+Brisk menu and Mate-Terminal:
 ![PIC Desktop](Screenshots/dm12-terminal.png)

+SLiM theme:
 ![PIC Desktop](Screenshots/slim-freebsd.png)

 ## Credits